[?] Subscribe To This Site

 The Bangkok Yai canal used to be the original course of the Chao Phraya River, making a huge meander.
 In the reign of King Chairacha of Ayutthaya (1534 - 1547), a canal was cut across the base of the meander to shorten the sailing time to Ayutthaya and that became the present course of the Chao Phraya.

-The old course of the river became the Bangkok Yai and Bangkok Noi canals.
 Life in these riverside communities doesn’t look as if it has changed much over the generations except for the modern appliances, power lines and the satellite dishes on the roofs.

 Houses by the Bangkok Yai